 We scoured the internet for video cameras to catch every moment, and tons of reviews have led us to the products below.

-So if you want to stand out from the vlogging crowd, keep reading, because we’ve rounded up 2020’s best vlogging cameras for every budget.
+So if you want to stand out from the vlogging crowd, keep reading, because we’ve rounded up 2022’s best vlogging cameras for every budget.

 One look online and you’ll most likely be blown away by the huge range of vlogging cameras available.
-We won’t go into too much depth here, but let’s take a very quick look at some of the criteria to consider when choosing the perfect vlogging camera for you.
+I won’t go into too much depth here, but let’s take a very quick look at some of the criteria to consider when choosing the perfect vlogging camera for you.

 They almost always have a fixed wide field of view to capture all of the action you see in front of you.

-Just be aware that DSLRs are bulky, so if you’re looking to whip something out of your pocket at a moment’s notice, DSLRs might not be your best choice as vlogging camera.
+Just be aware that DSLRs are bulky, so if you’re looking to whip something out of your pocket at a moment’s notice, DSLRs might not be your best choice as a vlogging camera.

-Micro Four Thirds.
-There is a similar format to Mirrorless cameras called Micro Four Thirds.
+Micro Four Thirds: There is a similar format to mirrorless cameras called Micro Four Thirds.
 These are smaller cameras that have no mirror mechanism and a much smaller sensor than DSLRs and mirrorless cameras.

-Compact/Point and Shoot.
-The compact or point and shoot camera is a happy medium between the tiny but limited action camera, and the massive but versatile DSLR.
+Compact/Point and Shoot: The compact or point-and-shoot camera is a happy medium between the tiny but limited action camera and the massive but versatile DSLR.
 They generally offer a good mix of features from both action cameras and DSLRs but don’t particularly excel at either end of the spectrum.

 If you’re not sure what kind of vlogging you’ll do, or if you’ll be needing different types of footage without too much equipment, a compact/point and shoot camera is a good choice.

 The field of view is how wide the video image “sees”.
 So a tight or narrow field of view is great for close-ups, while a wide-angle field of view is great for action scenes where you want to see as much as possible in the frame.